sitphp/doubles/doc/2_creating_doubles.md

     ->getInstance();
 ```

-> {.note.info} Note : Every double class will automatically implement the `Doubles\DoubleInterface` interface in case you need to identify a double instance.
+> {.note .info} Note : Every double class will automatically implement the `Doubles\DoubleInterface` interface in case you need to identify a double instance.

 ## Naming the double class
 Double class names are automaticaly generated but you can also set the name of the double class yourself with the `setName` method :